12 Jan 2018

 Our primary platforms

-From a provider perspective, Thomson Reuters is moving increasingly towards a self-service API-based model.
+From a provider perspective, we are moving increasingly towards a self-service API-based model.

 This approach accelerates and scales the onboarding of new suppliers, as well as enhances their ability to access our distribution capabilities and monetize via our platform.